erikespana/Responsive-Web-Design/03-14-2014/README.md

 Experiment: Test whether our mStoner design can be converted to a responsive design by adding Pure CSS classes to the layout HTML.

-Result: Yes, with minimal distruption to design.
+Result: Yes, it can be converted with minimal changes to design.

 Caveats: